Juventus, Ronaldo agree to forgo 90M euros in wages

 The club said the money amounted to four months worth of wages, a third of players’ salaries.

-The first agreement of its kind in Serie A since play was halted three weeks ago means Ronaldo, the highest-paid player in Serie A, will give up 10 million euros (more than $11 million).
+The first agreement of its kind in Serie A since play was halted three weeks ago means Ronaldo, the highest-paid player in the Italian league, will give up 10 million euros (more than $11 million).

 Juventus captain Giorgio Chiellini, who has an economics degree, led the negotiations with the club and fellow players.